dsoffner/3scale-api-workshop/docs/labs/lab06/README.md

     ![21-build-complete](images/consume-21.png "Build Complete")

-1. Refresh the browser tab where you opened the International Inc web page or click the route URL to check out the changes.
+1. In the Incognito tab you opened earlier (and where you accepted the self-signed certificate) type the link of the International Inc web page (under **Routes - External Traffic**).

     ![22-updated-app](images/consume-22.png "Updated App")